json-schema-org/blog/pages/posts/writing-a-referencing-implementation.md

 Still, before moving onto implementation details, let's consider a number of concrete examples taking our positive integer subschema, putting it somewhere, and referencing it from our "main" schema.

 Perhaps the simplest thing we could hope for is to simply name our positive integer subschema `positiveInteger` as if it were a name or variable in a programming language, and then reference the name we've given it in various places, leaving everything else about our original schema unchanged.
-Here's how to do so in Draft 2020-12 of the specification[^2]:
+Here's how to do so in 2020-12 version of the specification[^2]:

 ```json
 {